developerabdan/livecoat/README.md

 **Made with ❤️ for the Laravel community**

 Built by backend developers, for backend developers.
-Stop wasting time on boilerplate and start building amazing applications today!
+Stop wasting time on boilerplate and start building amazing applications today.